jessepav/lacygoill-wiki-backup/anki/anki.md

 ##
 # Deck
-## I can't see the default deck in the deck list!
+## Why can't I see the default deck in the deck list?

-That's because it doesn't contain any card, and you have created other decks.
+Probably because it doesn't contain any card, and you have created other decks.

 ##
 ## How to install the most recent version of Anki?